MaorBer/EX2_OS/README.md

 nc localhost 4269
 ```

-#### Open a TCP server and wait for input from a client.
-Output goes to client.
+#### Example 2: Open a TCP server and wait for input from a client.
+Output goes to the client.

 **Server:**
 ```sh